Homemade Flower Food: A Simple Recipe for Beautiful, Long-Lasting Bouquets

 Keep your flowers fresh for days with this easy homemade flower food recipe!
 Wait until you try this simple DIY flower food solution for long-lasting blooms.

-As someone who grows a cut flower garden, I find myself cutting fresh blooms almost daily to brighten up my home.
-There’s something so satisfying about arranging flowers from your own garden, knowing you’ve nurtured them from seed to full bloom.
+As someone who grows a cut flower garden, I find myself cutting fresh blooms almost daily to brighten up my home or give away to friends and family.
+There’s something so satisfying about arranging flowers from your own garden, but it’s so frustrating when those beautiful bouquets wilt after just a day or two.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)